Skip to content

 1. Disk Cleanup

-Disk cleanup is a built-in tool in Windows operating system to delete temporary files and free up disk space.
+Disk cleanup is a built-in tool in the Windows operating system to delete temporary files and free up disk space.
 Using this tool is as easy as it looks.
 To use this disk cleanup tool, follow the below steps:

-6. Select the More options tab and click on the Clean up button to delete the system restore points and the shadowed copies.Free-diskspace-moreoptions
+6. Select the More options tab and click the Clean up button to delete the system restore points and the shadowed copies.Free-diskspace-moreoptions

 2. Uninstall Unused Programs